 Written by Julia Silk,

 Italian style can be summed up as understated timeless luxury.
 Italians make glamour look effortless.
-They can put a crisp white shirt and jacket with a pair of brand name jeans, and look like a movie star.
 Whether making clothes or furniture you will find simple stylish lines, quality materials and great workmanship.
 Italian designers, artists, craftspeople and furniture makers have a passion for what they do.

 Italian interior design